adunis/globe-seekers-vault/locations/Globeseekers I/Feywild.md

 In the aftermath of the Sundering, many Eladrin chose to leave the Feywild, seeking a more stable existence.
 They crossed the weakened planar boundaries, migrating to the Material Plane and other realms.
 These Eladrin became the ancestors of the elves, their connection to the Feywild diluted but not entirely severed.

 The Feywild, left to its own devices, began to evolve in the absence of the Eladrin.
 The Fey creatures, once reflections of the Eladrin's imagination, gained independence, becoming the dominant force in this new, untamed world.
-The once-ordered cities of the Eladrin fell into ruin, overgrown with vibrant, chaotic vegetation.
+The once-ordered [[Cities]] of the Eladrin fell into ruin, overgrown with vibrant, chaotic vegetation.
 Their magic lingered, however, imbuing the landscape with an aura of enchantment and wonder.

 The Feywild Today: A Realm of Contrasts